stefmsft/TeamsDeviceAccount/README.md

 A sample csv file is part of the repo.

+NOTA: When used in pipe mode, the EASPolicy specified in the csv file must already exist.

 **PreReq-TeamsDeviceAccount.ps1** script is to run only once as it justs install the needed module to run properly the New-CreateTeamsDeviceAccount script.